Skip to footer content

-This article demonstrates how to implement a robust barcode generation system in your cross-platform mobile application using IronBarcode with the help of code samples.
-You'll learn how to install the library via NuGet, generate various barcode formats including QR codes, customize their appearance with colors and annotations, and export them in multiple file formats.
-IronBarcode can do all of this while maintaining clean, maintainable C# code that works seamlessly across Android and iOS platforms.
+This article demonstrates how to implement a barcode generation system in your cross-platform mobile application using IronBarcode.
+You'll learn how to install the library via NuGet, generate various barcode formats including QR codes, customize appearance with colors and annotations, and export results in multiple file formats -- all while maintaining clean, maintainable C# code that works across Android and iOS.

-Why Use a Professional Barcode Library for Xamarin Forms?
+Why Do You Need a Professional Barcode Library for Xamarin Forms?

-The cross-platform nature of IronBarcode ensures that your barcode generation code remains identical, regardless of whether you are targeting the Android or iOS mobile platforms.
-This consistency extends beyond Xamarin applications - the same code works in ASP.NET applications, desktop software, and even Docker containers, making it ideal for enterprises with diverse deployment requirements.
-The library's built-in image processing capabilities handle common issues like resolution scaling and format conversion automatically.
+The cross-platform nature of IronBarcode ensures that your barcode generation code remains identical regardless of whether you are targeting Android or iOS.
+This consistency extends beyond Xamarin applications -- the same code works in ASP.NET web applications, desktop software, and Docker containers, making it ideal for enterprises with diverse deployment requirements.
 Learn more about IronBarcode's cross-platform capabilities.

-How to Install IronBarcode in Your Xamarin Project?
+How Do You Install IronBarcode in a Xamarin Project?

 Installing IronBarcode in your Xamarin.Forms project takes just minutes through NuGet Package Manager.
-Open your Visual Studio solution containing your cross-platform mobile projects and follow these steps for seamless integration with your existing .NET code.
+Open your Visual Studio solution containing your cross-platform mobile projects and follow the steps below.

-First, right-click on your solution in Solution Explorer and select "Manage NuGet Packages for Solution".
-In the Browse tab, search for "IronBarCode" (note the specific capitalization).
-Select the official IronBarcode package by Iron Software and install it in all projects in your solution, including the shared project and both platform-specific projects.
-You can also explore the complete NuGet package details for version history and dependencies.
+Right-click on your solution in Solution Explorer and select "Manage NuGet Packages for Solution".
+In the Browse tab, search for "IronBarCode".
+Select the official IronBarcode package by Iron Software and install it across all projects in your solution, including the shared project and both platform-specific projects.
+You can explore the complete NuGet package details for version history and dependencies.

-Alternatively, use the Package Manager Console with this command for quick installation in your Xamarin barcode generator project:
+Alternatively, use the Package Manager Console with this command:

 Install-Package BarCode

-For iOS projects, if you're saving QR codes or barcodes to the photo library, add the NSPhotoLibraryAddUsageDescription key to your Info.plist file with an appropriate description.
-The iOS barcode implementation documentation provides complete setup instructions.
+For iOS projects, if you're saving QR codes or barcodes to the photo library, add the NSPhotoLibraryAddUsageDescription key to your Info.plist with an appropriate user-facing description.
+The iOS barcode setup documentation provides complete instructions.

 To use IronBarcode's full functionality without watermarks, you'll need a license key.
-You can obtain a free trial license from the Iron Software website that provides complete access to all barcode generation features for 30 days.
+You can obtain a free trial license that provides full access to all barcode generation features for evaluation.
 Set your license key once in your application startup code:

 IronBarCode.License.LicenseKey = "YOUR-LICENSE-KEY-HERE";